mw-138/borderlands-3-modding-library/README.md

-# Borderlands 3 Modding Library
+# Borderlands 3 Hotfix Modding Library
-A C# class library that can be used to create Borderlands 3 mods using hotfixes in a C# .NET application (console app etc.).
+A C# class library that can be used to create Borderlands 3 hotfix mods in a C# .NET application (console app etc.).

 # Example
 ```